pulzze/autoflow-documentation/docs/ids/action-object-delete/tooltip.md

-This Action delete given 'key' from 'object'.
+Deletes a key from an object